Tulip to Make £10m Production Investment

 The company has already been known for creating innovations in the pork industry.
 Their new product development team has recently been focused on reducing salt and nitrates in their lines, as well as creating some products which are nitrate-free.

 There have been some great successes with this programme to date.
 One of these was to enable Tulip to reduce salt across all of their bacon products in 2018.
 Earlier in 2019, they also managed to reduce the salt content throughout their gammon range.
-NPD jobs, like those listed here, are often at the forefront of creating healthier ranges in the current consumer climate.
+NPD jobs, are often at the forefront of creating healthier ranges in the current consumer climate.

 “This is an exciting time for Redruth and this investment shows our desire to create the UK’s leading bacon manufacturing site.
 Investing in both our facilities and people ensures we can continue to lead the way in bacon production and drive growth for Tulip and the category as a whole,” said Peter Broomfield, the Site Director at Tulip Redruth.